0ctobyte/popcorn/README.md

 # Popcorn: 64-Bit ARM Kernel

-This is (or will be) a 64-bit micro-kernel targeting ARMv8-A based systems
+This is (or will be) a 64-bit micro-kernel targeting ARMv8-A based systems.
+The kernel is heavily inspired by the CMU Mach kernel.

 Currently the kernel is able to boot and run in virtual memory mode on the following systems: